 - generating evidence to inform social assistance policies;

 - defining policy options and translating policy choices into programs;

 - providing technical assistance;

 - providing high-quality monitoring and evaluation.

 Our work under MAHKOTA builds on the success of the Poverty Reduction Support Facility, which helped the Indonesian Government build a unified database covering 97 million individuals, constituting the poorest 40 per cent of Indonesia's population.
 This database has helped Indonesia to more effectively reach and support the poorest 25 per cent of the population.
-In 2017, this data was used to help Indonesia restrict the number of households with subsidized electricity to the poorest 40 per cent.
-The Indonesian Government estimated this saved up to $1.6 billion in 2017.
-MAHKOTA is also supporting the Vice President's National Team to reform Indonesia's subsidized rice program, and leading a coordinated effort to reduce stunting in 100 districts.
+In 2017, this data was used to help the Indonesian government to reduce the number of households with subsidised electricity, with an estimated saving to the state of up to $1.6 billion.

 Australia-Indonesia Partnership for Pro-poor Policy: The Knowledge Sector Initiative (KSI)

 $105.5 million, 2012- 2022

 The Knowledge Sector Initiative (KSI) is a joint program between the governments of Indonesia and Australia that contributes to more inclusive and equitable growth in Indonesia by supporting the production of high-quality public policy grounded in rigorous research, analysis and evidence.